zoalst/Speak3D/readme.md

 ## To Do

   - a lot
+  - use updated version of three.js
   - more geometries
   - add parameters for color, dimensions, rotation, transparent, etc.
+  - ability to set default parameters
   - problems with people talking fast
   - geometries in motion
   - ability to manipulate & remove geometries after they are created
+  - export function so users can save the world they create
   - usage & list of commands
   - display message when browser does not support speech recognition